UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Latency is the reaction time of your internet connection, with lower values resulting in a faster, more responsive experience.

-This delay is measured in milliseconds (ms), and in gaming or speed test contexts, you will often hear it referred to as “ping.”
-The goal is always to have a low number here.
-Low latency means your connection has a fast reaction time, making everything feel snappy and instant.
-High latency, on the other hand, means a slow reaction time, resulting in that dreaded lag where your actions on screen happen a second or two after you press the button.
+This delay is measured in milliseconds (ms).
+The ultimate goal is always to achieve low latency internet, making everything you do online feel snappy and instant.
+High latency, on the other hand, means a slow reaction time.
+This results in that dreaded lag where your actions — like clicking a link or moving a character — happen a full second or two after you press the button.

 A diagram comparing latency and bandwidth using a highway analogy with cars, lanes, and speed limits.